 Thus, some believe that there is a huge conspiracy to keep information regarding the personal life of Jesus hidden, so as not to diminish the public’s perception of the Deity (or details have been removed from public view for some other motive which would be very difficult to verify).

 “For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.”
 2 Peter 1:21 (KJV)

-Nonetheless, critical elements of what constitutes the vital Message of Mercy & Grace have somehow been preserved to this point; and therefore we can still glean from the pages of Scripture, that there is a purpose and a path for our souls to follow “unto” a point of soul healing and transformation, as our souls are joined with our Creator.
-The Bible is simply a wonderful gift from God to us, so that we might be led back to the Father and have a helpful guidepost to aide us in our spiritual growth experience.
+Nonetheless, critical elements of what constitutes the vital Message of Mercy & Grace have somehow been preserved to this point; and therefore we can still glean from the pages of Scripture, that there is a purpose and a path for our souls to follow “unto” a point of soul healing and transformation, as our souls are joined with our Creatorvia His Spirit.
+The Bible therefore, is simply a wonderful gift from God to us, so that we might be led back to the Father and have a helpful guidepost to aide us in our spiritual growth experience.